urql-graphql/urql/docs/basics/errors.md

 - The `networkError` property will contain any error that stopped `urql` from making a network request.
-- The `graphQLErrors` property may be an array that contains [normalized `GraphQLError`s as they were returned in the `errors` array from a GraphQL API.](https://graphql.org/graphql-js/error/)
+- The `graphQLErrors` property may be an array that contains [normalized `GraphQLError`s as they were received in the `errors` array from a GraphQL API.](https://graphql.org/graphql-js/error/)

 Additionally, the `message` of the error will be generated and combined from the errors for debugging purposes.